-Pfizer and BioNTech propose to request a deferral of the evaluation of the COVID-19 vaccine in individuals ≤15 years of age (Attachment A) based on the following Criteria for Deferral (Section 505B(a)(4)(A)(i)(I) of the Act): "Pediatric studies should be delayed until additional safety or effectiveness data have been collected" and "The drug or biological product will be ready for approval for use in adults before pediatric studies are complete."
+Pfizer and BioNTech propose to request a deferral of the evaluation of the COVID-19 vaccine in individuals $\leq 15$ years of age (Attachment A) based on the following Criteria for Deferral (Section 505B(a)(4)(A)(i)(I) of the Act): "Pediatric studies should be delayed until additional safety or effectiveness data have been collected" and "The drug or biological product will be ready for approval for use in adults before pediatric studies are complete."

-Adequate evidence of safety and efficacy has been established in the pivotal study C4591001 in individuals ≥16 years of age to allow Emergency Use Authorization in that age group.
+PFIZER CONFIDENTIAL Page 8 of 22 Adequate evidence of safety and efficacy has been established in the pivotal study C4591001 in individuals $\geq 16$ years of age to allow Emergency Use Authorization in that age group.
 Study C4591001 includes subjects 12 through 17 years of age.
-It was appropriate to defer studies in children 6 months to <12 years of age until adequate safety and immunogenicity information was available in 12- through 15-year-old children and adolescents.
-It would then be appropriate to defer further age-de-escalation to <6 months until adequate safety data is available in 6 month through 11-year-old children.
+It is appropriate to defer studies in children 5 to 11 years of age until adequate safety and immunogenicity information is available in 12- through 15-year-old children and adolescents.
+It would then be appropriate to defer further age-de-escalation until adequate safety data is available in 5 through 11-year-old children.